dennishedback/unit-test/README.md

     void init_tests(void);
     void cleanup_tests(void);

-The user may initialize the testcases and register them with umit within `init_tests` using the `TC_REG(func)` macro, where `func` is a function pointer to a testcase.
+The user may initialize the testcases and register them within `init_tests` using the `TC_REG(func)` macro, where `func` is a function pointer to a testcase.
 A testcase takes the following form: